-The extensive work by Watson et al., \cite{watson1979solving, watson2001theory, watson2002probability, watson2013globally} to name only a few papers, presents a theory of homotopies for mathematical programming problems that are \emph{globally convergent with probability one}.
-This means that for almost all feasible starting points (w.r.t.\ the Lebesgue measure), it is guaranteed that there exists a zero curve to the homotopy that successfully reaches $\lambda = 1$ and, thus, solves the original problem.
+The extensive work by Watson et al., see, e.g., \cite{watson1979solving, watson2001theory, watson2002probability, watson2013globally} to name but a few, elaborates a theory of homotopies for mathematical programming problems that are \emph{globally convergent with probability one}.
+This means that, for almost all starting points (w.r.t.\ the Lebesgue measure), there exists a zero curve to the homotopy that successfully reaches $\lambda = 1$ and, thus, solves the original problem.
 This body of work utilises the fundamental theory derived in the seminal paper~\cite{chow1978finding} by Chow, Mallet-Paret and Yorke, in which convergent homotopies for finding zeros to maps were considered.

-The setting of nonconvex nonlinear programming in~\cite{watson2001theory} is particularly relevant to our setting of discrete-time optimal control.
-However, it can be quite challenging to verify some of the assumptions appearing in the respective main result (\cite[Thm.
-7.1]{watson2001theory}) when considering the optimal control problem by itself because they are stated at the level of the nonlinear programme.
-It is particularly difficult to verify an assumption that ensures that the zero curve does not loop back to where $\lambda = 0$.
-Moreover, knowing how to appropriately introduce the homotopy parameter such that the assumptions are satisfied can be difficult, often requiring expert knowledge of the problem under study.
+Nonconvex NLPs as considered in~\cite{watson2001theory} are of particular interest to our setting of discrete-time optimal control.
+However, it can be quite challenging to verify some of the key assumptions of the main result (\cite[Thm.
+7.1]{watson2001theory}) when considering the OCP by itself because the conditions are stated at the level of the NLP.

-In this paper we draw on the fundamental results derived in~ \cite{chow1978finding} and use various arguments developed in~ \cite{watson2001theory} to deduce sufficient conditions on the optimal control problem such that a particular homotopy is rendered globally convergent with probability-one.
-The required conditions stated as assumptions on the original problem are very mild.
-They are that the functions appearing in the problem are $C^3$; that the initial solution to the relaxed problem (where $\lambda = 0$) remains feasible when slightly perturbed; that there exists a final solution to converge to; and that the control is bounded (Assumptions (A1)-(A4)).
-Two key additional assumptions concerning how the homotopy is introduced state that with $\lambda = 0$ the nonconvex constraints are trivially satisfied, and that the feasible space becomes stricter with increasing $\lambda$ (Assumptions (A5) - (A6)).
+In this paper we make the following contributions.
+First, for NLPs, we show that a new sufficient condition implies that a difficult-to-verify assumption from \cite[Thm.
+7.1]{watson2001theory} holds (stating that the homotopy's zero curve cannot loop back to $\lambda = 0$ as you traverse along it).
+We then show that under certain assumptions a particular homotopy (which approaches the KKT necessary conditions as $\lambda$ approaches 1, thereby finding a local solution to an NLP) is rendered globally convergent.
+Next, we explain how these assumptions on the NLP may be ``translated'' to assumptions on the discrete-time OCP from where the NLP originates.
+Our main result states that if all functions in the OCP are $C^3$; the original problem, where $\lambda = 1$, has a feasible solution; the control is bounded; $\lambda$ is introduced such that the nonconvex constraints are trivially satisfied with $\lambda = 0$, and if the feasible space shrinks as $\lambda$ increases, then the specified homotopy is rendered globally convergent.